 What to Bring & Not Bring to the GMAT

-You have spent months studying for the GMAT, both with an experienced tutor and on your own through rigorous practice.
-You have made your long and short list of potential business schools.
-You have sat for several mock exams so you have an estimation of your projected score.
-You have even gone so far as to visit your top schools and reach out to alumnus regarding campus life and admission.
+You've spent months studying for the GMAT, both with an experienced tutor and on your own through rigorous practice.
+You've made your long and short lists of potential business schools.
+You've sat for several mock exams so you have an estimation of your projected score.
+You've even visited your top schools and reached out to alumni about campus life and admission.

-You've taken all of these important GMAT-related steps and before you know it, exam day is now just around the corner.
+After taking all these important GMAT-related steps, your exam day is now just around the corner.
 But you don't know what to bring to the testing center and/or its rules and regulations.

 Does this sound familiar?

-Many students feel they know the GMAT inside and out, but they don't know what to expect in the testing center on exam day.
-This article will break down for you what to bring, what not to bring, as well as detail some specific rules and regulations that are vital to keep in mind.
-After all, one misstep in these guidelines could mean you don't get to sit for the exam and what could be worse than that?
+Many students feel they know the GMAT inside and out, but they don't know what to expect at the testing center on exam day.
+This article will break down what to bring, what not to bring, and detail some specific rules and regulations that are essential to keep in mind.
+After all, one misstep could mean you don't get to sit for the exam and what could be worse than that?

 Take note and take heart—when it comes to GMAT exam day, we've got you covered.